Dawn of War: Winter Assault - Review

 These guys are regular humans.
 They're not the augmented super soldiers known as Space Marines, which (by Warhammer's standards) are a completely different army type.
 However, the humanity shared between the Space Marines and the Imperial Guard makes them allies as servants to the immortal Emperor of Mankind.

-The Imperial Guard are something of an ant army: you can build up lots of units quickly and cheaply.
+The Imperial Guard is something of an ant army: you can build up lots of units quickly and cheaply.
 They also die rather easily, but their weapons can be devastating in groups, and their vehicles are very powerful.
 They also have the ability to travel through "tunnels" under their buildings, which means if there are two buildings on opposite ends of the map, soldiers can immediately be transported from one end of the map to the other, allowing for fast easy deployment.
 They're fast shock troops meant to wear down the enemy through speed and number.
 No one ever expects them to win in a fight, but somehow they manage, even against the far superior Space Marines on occasion.

 Eldar